Something as everyday as bread can offer a surprising spectrum of interdisciplinary teaching opportunities.

 For this activity, ask the children to bring in different types of bread.
 Amongst others, you may get wholemeal, granary (with added bran and wheatgerm), oatmeal, rye, soda and flat breads.
 Set up an observation and taste test.
 Ask the children to suggest features for comparison such as what the bread looks like, its texture, the size of its holes / bubbles, its taste and whether they like or dislike it.

-Safety note: before starting, make sure none of the children suffers from coeliac disease, an autoimmune disease triggered by the wheat protein gluten.
+Before starting, make sure none of the children suffers from coeliac disease, an autoimmune disease triggered by the wheat protein gluten.

 If the bread is pre-packed, you can check the bag for information on its ingredients and how it was baked.
 Otherwise, you can find nutritional information about different types of bread on the Internetw3.
 If you’ve already covered the topic of healthy eating, the children will understand the basics of the nutritional information chart on the bag.
 If the children haven’t covered the topic yet, a quick online investigation of the categories in a nutritional information chart will soon tell them what is healthy and what is notw4.
 You could then discuss healthiness by looking at the nutritional information on each bag and ranking the breads in order of healthiness, deciding what it is about each type of bread that makes it healthy or unhealthy.
 Which has the highest amount of fibre, for example, or the lowest salt level?